 I am a treasure seeker, seeking truth.
 What truth ?
 The reality of the visible like light, shapes and forms, means everything we perceive and feel among the obviousness.
 Go to search for reality is hunting rainbows.
 That is why I am painting all day long, to travel and observe what is hapening in between.
 However painting and truth doesn’t match because painting has an end when truth doesn’t have.

-At the age of eleven, I met my two painting teachers Mr. Andre Lauran and Mrs. Veronique Véron, painters of the Lyon School, who created “Sanzism” in the early fifties with Andre Cottavoz and Pierre Palué in 1947.
+At the age of eleven, I met my two painting teachers Mr. Andre Lauran and Mrs. Veronique Véron, painters of the Lyon School, who created “Sanzism” in the early fifties.
 They were as well involved in one of the very first few spiritual training groups of New York after the Second World War.
 Their outlook of life has had a decisive impact on their way of teaching Arts.

 They taught me how to transcribe objects with lines and colors, how to question our relationship with reality.
 Magic of arts shows illusion of reality, impermanence of light, colors interdependency.
-A world itself between the world we are used to perceiving in a common sense, where emptiness and form are considered with the same emphasis; where the line does not exist, only two adjacent planes coexist; where the concept is the enemy of the artist since it distorts objectivity, etc.
+A world itself between the world we are used to perceiving in a common sense, where emptiness and form are considered with the same emphasis; where the concept is the enemy of the artist since it distorts objectivity.

 This philosophy guides our perceptions into more curiosity, more towards questioning than to giving answers.
 This jumpstarted me into painting: Curiosity and questioning, what an exciting start to enter the world of arts!